-I'll tell you another experience I had in my own ministry, which has been quite limited.
-At the church in Nashville, when I was there, the superintendent of the junior department was a maiden lady.
+At the same church in Nashville, the superintendent of the junior department was an unmarried lady.
 She had premature gray hair, and I mean it was genuine.
 You can't tell today.
-It's gotten so that if a woman has gray hair it means she's young.
-If she's a blonde or brunette or redhead-well, you don't know if that's her natural color or not.
-But in that day gray hair really meant something.
+If someone is a blonde or brunette or redhead, you don't know if that's her natural color or not.
+But in that day, gray hair really meant something.